AleBros/xamarin-docs.it-it/docs/ios/platform/in-app-purchasing/subscriptions-and-reporting.md

 ms.lasthandoff: 10/29/2019
 ms.locfileid: "73032296"
 ---
-# <a name="subscriptions-and-reporting-in-xamarinios"></a>Sottoscrizioni e creazione di report in Novell. iOS
+# <a name="subscriptions-and-reporting-in-xamarinios"></a>Sottoscrizioni e creazione di report in Xamarin.iOS

 ## <a name="about-non-renewing-subscriptions"></a>Informazioni sulle sottoscrizioni senza rinnovo